dalyIsaac/Whim/docs/docs/concepts.md

 ## Commands

-Whim stores commands ([`ICommand`](api/Whim.ICommand.html)), which are objects with a unique identifier, title, and executable action.
+Whim stores commands ([`ICommand`](api/Whim.ICommand.html)) in the [`ICommandManager`](api/Whim.ICommandManager.html).
+Commands are objects with a unique identifier, title, and executable action.
 Commands expose easy access to functionality from Whim's core, and loaded plugins.

 Command identifiers namespaced to the plugin which defines them.
 For example, the `whim.core` namespace is reserved for core commands, and `whim.gaps` is used by the `GapsPlugin` to define commands.
 Identifiers are based on the [`Name`](api/Whim.IPlugin.html) property of the plugin - for example, [`GapsPlugin.Name`](api/Whim.Gaps.GapsPlugin.html#Whim_Gaps_GapsPlugin_Name).